-CERTH has participated successfully in more than 1,200 competitive research projects (with a total budget exceeding 450 M€ and involving more than 1,100 international partner organisations) financed by the European Union (EU), leading industries from USA, Japan and Europe and the Greek Government via the General Secretariat of Research and Technology (GSRT).
+CERTH has participated successfully in more than 1,200 competitive research projects (with a total budget exceeding 450 M€ and involving more than 1,100 international partner organisations) financed by the European Union (EU), leading industries from the USA, Japan and Europe and the Greek Government via the General Secretariat of Research and Technology (GSRT).

 Since 2003, CERTH has been appointed by the General Secretariat for Research and Technology (GSRT) as the coordinator of the Greek EURAXESS Network, a European initiative aiming at offering personalised assistance to mobile researchers.
 In 2008, CERTH was among the first Greek research organisations to undersign and accept the principles of the Charter and Code for researchers while at the same time CERTH’s representatives were members of the Greek delegation at the Steering Group for Human Resources and Mobility (SG HRM).
-Its latest achievement in the field of human resources is the “HR EXCELLENCE IN RESEARCH” logo awarded by the EC in April 2012 as a proof that CERTH is committed to offer the best possible working conditions, regardless the socioeconomic environment, and at the same time work towards the realisation of the European Research Area (Innovation Union, Commitment #4).
-CERTH is involved in strong and long term collaborations with significant international partners.
+Its latest achievement in the field of human resources is the “HR EXCELLENCE IN RESEARCH” logo awarded by the EC in April 2012 as proof that CERTH is committed to offering the best possible working conditions, regardless of the socioeconomic environment, and at the same time work towards the realisation of the European Research Area (Innovation Union, Commitment #4).
+CERTH is involved in strong and long-term collaborations with significant international partners.